Michigan Personal Injury Settlement Amounts

 To pursue a tort claim against the state government in Michigan, a plaintiff must follow a specific process, which includes:

-1. Notice of Intent: Before initiating a lawsuit, the plaintiff must serve a notice of intent to sue upon the state agency or employee responsible for the alleged injury.
-The notice must be served within 120 days of the injury and must include specific details about the claim, including the factual basis, nature of the claim, and the damages sought.
-If you file a lawsuit within 120 days, that is sufficient notice the Michigan Supreme Court told us in in 2022
+- Notice of Intent: Before initiating a lawsuit, the plaintiff must serve a notice of intent to sue the state agency or employee responsible for the alleged injury.
+The notice must be served within 120 days of the injury and include specific details about the claim, including the factual basis, nature, and the damages sought.
+If you file a lawsuit within 120 days, that is sufficient notice, the Michigan Supreme Court told us a few years ago.

-3. Litigation Process: Once the claim is filed, the case will proceed through the standard stages of litigation, including discovery, motions, and trial.
-The Michigan Court of Claims has its own set of procedural rules that must be followed throughout the litigation process.
+- Litigation Process: Once the claim is filed, the case will proceed through the standard stages of litigation, including discovery, motions, and trial.
+The Michigan Court of Claims has its own procedural rules that must be followed throughout the litigation process.

 Michigan’s Modified Comparative Fault Rule

 Comparative negligence is a legal principle that apportions fault among multiple parties involved in an accident or injury.
-This concept is particularly relevant in personal injury cases, where the actions of both the plaintiff and defendant may have contributed to the harm suffered.
+This concept is particularly relevant in personal injury cases, where the plaintiff and defendant’s actions may have contributed to the harm suffered.

-In Michigan, the doctrine of comparative negligence, also known as modified comparative negligence, is followed to determine the allocation of fault and the recovery of damages.
+In Michigan, the doctrine of comparative negligence, or modified comparative negligence, is followed to determine the allocation of fault and the recovery of damages.
 This doctrine in Michigan is governed by the Mich.
 Comp.
-Laws § 600.2959 which codified a Michigan Supreme Court ruling.
+Laws § 600.2959, which codified a Michigan Supreme Court ruling.

 Under this doctrine, the fault of each party is assessed, and damages are apportioned accordingly.

 For example, if a plaintiff suffers $500,000 in damages and is found to be 20% at fault, their recovery will be reduced by 20%, leaving them with a $300,000 jury payout.
-But that fault number has to say under 50% under the modified rule.
-So if the plaintiff is found to be 50% or more at fault, they will not recover any damages.
+But under the modified rule, that fault number has to be under 50%.
+So, if the plaintiff is found to be 50% or more at fault, they will not recover any damages.

 Michigan is a No-Fault Auto Accident State

-Michigan is among the minority of states that follow a “no-fault” system for auto accident cases.
-This means that for most auto accidents in Michigan, your own insurance company pays for your own damages regardless of who was at-fault for causing the accident.
-So even if you are innocently sitting at a red light waiting for children and puppies to cross the street when you get recklessly rear-ended, you would probably have to use your own insurance to cover the accident.
+Michigan is among the minority states following a “no-fault” system for auto accident cases.
+This means that for most auto accidents in Michigan, your own insurance company pays for your own damages regardless of who caused the accident.
+So even if you innocently sit at a red light waiting for children and puppies to cross the street when you get recklessly rear-ended, you would probably have to use your insurance to cover the accident.

-The only way to go outside of Michigan’s no-fault accident rules is if the auto accident results in very serious injuries and/or death.
-When the accident results in very serious, permanent injuries or death, then Michigan law allows you to go after the at-fault driver and their insurance for damages just like you would in a state that follows a tort system.
-Exactly what qualifies as a serious injury for these purposes under Michigan law is somewhat ambiguous.
+The only way to go outside of Michigan’s no-fault accident rules is if the auto accident results in severe injuries and/or death.
+When the accident results in severe, permanent injuries or death, then Michigan law allows you to go after the at-fault driver and their insurance for damages just like you would in a state that follows a tort system.
+What qualifies as a severe injury for these purposes under Michigan law could be clearer.

 Strict Liability in Dog Bite Cases